How Spot and Handle Social Climbers: Examples & Solutions

 Now here is another gem of social climbing tech.

-The technique of the posturing guy is to finger at an imaginary straw-man enemy and accentuate his flaw and shortcoming and laugh.
+The technique of the posturing guy is to finger at an imaginary straw-man enemy and accentuate his flaw and shortcomings and laugh.

 The idea in the social climber’s mind is that by criticizing someone people will think that he must be the opposite.